You CAN mix convenience with healthy eating: learn what to order at Dunkin Donuts when trying to lose weight.

 Recommended food items:

-For a quick breakfast or lunch, there are some go-to items that are not bad nutritionally and are certainly better than most of the typical fast food fare:
+For a quick breakfast or lunch, there are some go-to items that are not bad nutritionally if you are in a hurry.

--The Egg White Veggie Flatbread is my favorite.
-Add a cup of coffee with skim milk and you have a pretty balanced breakfast with a good source of protein.
+-The Veggie Egg White Sandwich on an English Muffin has 290 calories and 14g protein.
+This is my favorite if I have to order food at DD.
+Add a macchiato or latte with skim and no-calorie sweetener and you have a pretty balanced breakfast with a good source of protein.

--Another option is an Egg and Cheese Wake-Up Wrap or an Egg White Veggie Wake-Up Wrap.
-Those are smaller than the flatbread so consider pairing one of those with a latte lite or a macchiato for extra protein.
+-Another option is an Egg and Turkey Sausage Wake-Up Wrap for 240 calories and 13g protein or an Egg White Veggie Wake-Up Wrap for 160 calories and 8g protein.
+Those are smaller than the English muffin sandwich so consider pairing one of those with a skin latte or macchiato for extra protein.

 Another note: all of the options I’ve featured are generally appropriate for people with diabetes, assuming the carbs and sugars are considered as part of their personal meal plan.
 If you have any questions, consult a registered dietitian or your doctor.